Skip to content

 12. Climate risks assessment available?

-The company reports a climate risks assessment in its sustainability report 2020.
+The company reports a climate risk assessment and financial climate risk assessment in its sustainability report 2023.
 The assessment is structured using TCFD recommendations.
-The company has provided updates in 2022.

 • Landbank, maps and traceability Landbank, maps and traceability